openintegrationhub/openintegrationhub/CONTRIBUTING.md

 In addition to the previously defined definition of done some rules only apply for outputs of type document:

+- All concepts must include information about the creator, last modifier and last modification date
+- (Microservice)concept:
-- (Microservice)concept have been published under github.com/openintegrationhub/microservices
+  - Have to be published under github.com/openintegrationhub/microservices
   - Services are described in a common form using the [microservice template](https://github.com/openintegrationhub/Microservices/blob/master/MicroserviceDescriptionTemplate.md)
   - All predefined section of the template are filled
-- All concepts must include information about the creator, last modifier and last modification date
+- Architecture Concepts:
+  - Have to be published under github.com/openintegrationhub/architecture
+- Architecture Decisions:
+  - Have to be published under github.com/openintegrationhub/architecture
+  - Decisions are described in a common form using the [architecture decision template](https://github.com/openintegrationhub/Architecture/blob/master/Decisions/ArchitectureDecisionTemplate.md)
 - Concept / document reviewed and accepted by CES quality manager

 #### DoD Code

 In addition to the previously defined definition of done some rules only apply for outputs of type code:

+- Code is compliant with [styleguide](Guidelines/styleGuide.md)
-- Code is compliant with [styleguide](Guidelines/styleGuide.md) and [devops/operations guidelines](Guidelines/serviceOperations.md)
+- Code is compliant with [devops/operations guidelines](Guidelines/serviceOperations.md)
-- Documentation have been updated
+- Documentation have been updated (See DoD for documents)
 - New modules are defined in package.json
 - All new features are tested in development mode (unit tests)
 - Once we have integration tests: